tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Palatinate

+### Q: Which of these is NOT an album released by The Beatles?
+- **Correct Answer:** The Wall
+- Abbey Road
+- Magical Mystery Tour
+- Revolver

 ### Q: Which of these is NOT an Australian state or territory?
 - **Correct Answer:** Alberta
 - New South Wales